deeplearning4j/deeplearning4j/gettingstarted.md

 			<version>0.0.3.2</version>
          </dependency>

-         //For multithreaded/clustering support, add this dependency to your POM
+         //For multithreaded/clustering support, add this to your POM

          <dependency>
 			<groupId>org.deeplearning4j</groupId>